luxhm/final/DESIGN.md

 * Below the image the clothing piece name is displayed with `{{item.item_name }}`
 * A form that allows the user to update the count of each piece of clothing that will update the count within the sqlite database when the form is submitted
 * A button of type submit that will submit the input from the form which will then later be updated in the database

+### `index`

+Implementation of `index.html` which will act as the home page for the website

+* A heading is created `What is the Green Closet?` followed by a description of the website and the purpose for its creation -- to promote sustainable shopping and wearing practices
+* Below this there are muliple links to websites that are educational about fast fashion and sustainable fashion.
+Using the html attribute href links to other websites are accessible through our website.
+* Upon clicking the link, users will be redirected to these webpages

+### `login`

+* A form of method post that allows the user to enter a username and password
+* The first input field takes a username and employs a placeholder `Username` to indicate the required input from the user and a type username to ensure the correct implementation
+* The second input field takes a password and employs a placeholder `Password` to indicate the required input from the user and of type `password` to ensure correct inputs
+* A button that allows the user to submit their information which will log them into their account

+### `table`

+* Create a table which will hold the name of each piece, cost, times worn, and cost per wear
+* The first block `<tr>` creates the first row in the table which holds the titles for all of the information that will be held in the table as images and their information are submitted
+* The for loop iterates through each clothing item and retrieves the `item_name`, `cost`, `count`, and calculates the cost per wear of each item to be displayed
+* The table is updated each time a new item is added to the clothing database where the for loop is retrieving information from